 It’s only after I’ve been writing this blog for several months that I’ve come to realise that I’ve never actually discussed what I do on a day-to-day basis.
 Admittedly the “day in the life of” trope is somewhat clichéd and overused and since my daily habits have changed drastically over the past few months, it’s a little difficult to give an accurate representation of what I would deem an ordinary day right now.
 Therefore, I’ve decided to write what an ordinary day entailed as a disabled university student, and in the future when my routine has settled down, I may be able to tell you what life as a disabled employee is like.

 The alarm clicked into life at 7 am, and the sounds of Planet Rock slowly pulled me back to the land of the living.
-A few minutes later, I would feel the bed springs move underneath me as Jarred hauled himself out of bed, while I remained immersed among the sheets.
-The kettle was switched on, and I gradually sat myself upright while Jarred prepared breakfast, which he insisted on bringing me while I was in bed (although I didn’t exactly resist).
-While we eat breakfast, Jarred read the news as if he were in a 1950’s sitcom, but with a futuristic twist; the news was on his phone.
+A few minutes later I would feel the bed springs move underneath me as Jarred hauled himself out of bed, while I remained immersed among the sheets.
+The kettle was switched on and I gradually sat myself upright while Jarred prepared breakfast, which he insisted on bringing me while I was in bed (although I didn’t exactly resist).
+While we ate breakfast, Jarred read the news as if he were in a 1950’s sitcom with a futuristic twist; the news was on his phone.